xezo360hye/Conics/README.md

 # Usage

-To get help message use `conics -h` or `conics --help` - there's all you need to know about arguments
+To get help message use `conics -h` or `conics --help`

+You can start watching by starting `conics` without arguments

-To navigate through downloaded images, use `J` and `K` keys, or `space` to move forward UNTIL THE LAST ONE REACHED.
-Press `H` in FBI to get more info
+Press `H` in FBI / FIM to get information about it

+When you exit FBI / FIM using `Q` or `Esc`, it'll download more memes.
+To exit completely press Ctrl + C

 # Options